samuelbennett1020/warehouse_intelligence_system/README.md

   - Other functions for data processing, test/validation/train and evaluation
 - The config for the model, including hyperparameters, is config/error_prediction_config.yaml
 - A pretrained model and checkpoint is already contained within the folder, referenced by best_model.pth
-- To retrain, can delete this checkpoint
+- To retrain, delete this checkpoint
 - To train, python train.py.
 This will print some statistics and plot a confusion matrix
 - As the model trains, the performance is logged at info level
 - For an example of inference with a trained model (best_model.pth), run python inference.py